ibrahimaitech/BMW-MD/README.md

 ## Contributions

-Contributions to IBRAHIM-AI-10.10 are welcome!
+Contributions to *BMW-MD* are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.

 ## License

-The IBRAHIM-AI-10.10 is released under the [MIT License](https://opensource.org/licenses/MIT).
+The *BMW-MD* is released under the [MIT License](https://opensource.org/licenses/MIT).

-Enjoy the diverse features of the IBRAHIM-AI-10.10  to enhance your conversations and make your WhatsApp experience more interesting!
+Enjoy the diverse features of the *BMW-MD*  to enhance your Whatsapp more enjoyable

-## Developer: